 What happens if your doctor can’t issue your ML5 certificate

-If you want to continue with your BML or commercial endorsement application, you’ll need to complete part D of the ML5 report.
+If you are applying for your ML5 due to the change in fishing regulations or you want to continue with your BML or commercial endorsement application, you’ll need to complete part D of the ML5 report.

 This will then be reviewed by an MCA medical assessor.
 They’ll issue your ML5 certificate if they find you fit for sea service, but this certificate may be subject to restrictions.